Chualar train-bus collision: Victims

 The 32 dead and injured were scattered around the tracks, some thrown more than 100 ft.
 Twenty-three died at the scene and nine died en route to the hospital or afterwards.
 Fifteen ambulances carried victims from the scene.
 Many casualties were inflicted by being dragged along with the bus and direct impact by the train, while other injuries were caused by splintered flooring planks, jagged edges of twisted metal, harvest knives and metal equipment.
 One victim was cut in half by the wheels of the train.
 The injuries were so gruesome that blood flowed like water from one ambulance, according to one account.
 The dead ranged in age from 19 to 59, and a partial count indicated that they left behind 37 dependents under the age of 16.
 They came from the Mexican states of Sonora, Guanajuato, Michoacán, Puebla, Jalisco and Zacatecas.

 No one on the train was hurt, and the only person on the bus who was uninjured was the driver, Espinosa.

 Identification

 Initially only twelve bodies were identified, because of the custom that the workers be identified only by number, not by name, and the Federal Bureau of Investigation was called in to identify most of the deceased.
 The failure to identify the bodies was cited by critics of the bracero program, who said it indicated how Mexican workers were not treated as persons.
 The funeral arrangements became a fiasco, with Salinas municipal authorities and the Mexican consulate fighting over who would handle the bodies.
 Local newspapers reported a "macabre funeral hassle".
-Ultimately the dispute was resolved, the town was allowed to participate, and 9,000 people attended the funeral, which was held at Palma High School in Salinas.
+Ultimately the dispute was resolved, the town was allowed to participate, and around 9,000 people attended the funeral, which was held at Palma High School in Salinas.